danieldinu2030/homework-1-dsa/README.md

+# Data Structures and Algorithms
-# Project: Web Browser Simulation with Tabs and History
+# C Web Browser with Tabs and History

 ## Overview